bekk/funksjonell-frontend/day3/README.md

 The `App` is already connected to the store by the statement at the bottom of the file:
 ```
 export default connect(state => ({
-    cards: state.cardReducer
+    cards: state.card
 }))(App);
 ```
 Thus, all you need to do is to pass `props.cards` to the `Game` component.
 Now, when you press the Restart button, all cards should flip!

 ### Task 3: Flip a single card - practicing the Redux pattern
-Start by creating a new action creator `flipCard(cardData)` that returns the type `CARD_FLIP` in `actions.js`.
-Remember to export the type at the top of the file.
+Start by creating a new action creator `flipCard(card)` that returns an object with the type `CARD_FLIP` in `actions.js`.
+Remember to export the action type constant at the top of the file.
-In this function you need to return the card that was flipped as well (cardData).
+In the action returned by `flipCard` you also need to send the card.
 Next, call this action creator when you click on a card (Hint: see `ResetGame`), remember to import the `connect` function.
 Check the Redux panel to see if the action is firing.
 Lastly, implement the corresponding reducer, i.e. expand the switch statement that you created in `reducers.js`.